The Flying MobulasWanna go see the Mobula jump?

 In Mexico all beaches are public property.

-So in retaliation, the offended Expats rolled gigantic boulders to block the offending Expats vehicles.
+So in retaliation, the offended Expats rolled in gigantic boulders on the road to block the offending Expats vehicles.
 So now they can't drive up to their ocean front properties.
 Ha!
 Take that!

-Entitled Americans and Canadians living together in Mexico is just a recipe for disaster.
+Entitled Americans and cheap Canadians living together in Mexico is just a recipe for disaster.

 The Roadrunner, or Corre Camino is a sneaky little bugger who likes to play chicken with your 4x4.